 Where Can I Find Financial Assistance for Home Modifications for Accessibility?

-Before paying out of pocket, see if assistance is available to help cover some or all of the home modifications for accessibility costs.
+Before paying out of pocket, do your homework to see if assistance is available to help cover some or all of the home modifications for accessibility costs.
 You may qualify for assistance from federal and state agencies or private organizations.

-Rebuilding Together, a national nonprofit in safe and healthy housing, helps homeowners retain their homes by assisting with essential repairs and accessibility modifications.
+Rebuilding Together, a national nonprofit focused on safe and healthy housing, helps homeowners retain their homes by assisting with essential repairs and accessibility modifications.
 The available modification types vary by affiliate.

 Each program has its own guidelines, so read the requirements to find one that works for you.
 Be prepared to provide financial records and details on how you plan to use the money for home accessibility modifications.